kvarak/dnd/docs/_Classes/warlock.md

 ***Keen Hunters.*** The hounds have advantage on Perception checks that rely on hearing or smell, and can track creatures across water.

 ***Overwhelming.*** The pack is immune to conditions that only apply to a single hound, such as poison from a weapon attack or a grapple.
-When determining whether the entire pack is affected by a condition, the hounds count as 4 Medium creatures that take up a 10-foot by 10-foot square.
+When determining whether the entire pack is affected by a condition, the hounds count as 4 Medium creatures that take up a 10 ft square.
 The pack has advantage on saving throws against spells and effects that target a single target, such as poison spray.
 The pack has disadvantage on saving throws against spells and effects that affect the entirety of the space it occupies, such as fireball.

 ***Perfect Pack Tactics.*** The hounds function with a single purpose, and always have advantage on all melee attacks.